immauss/openvas/Readme.md

 tag              | Description
 ----------------|-------------------------------------------------------------------
 21.04.08 | This is the most recent and latest.
+mc-pg13	| What will soon be latest.
+With armv7, multi-container and postgres13!
 armv7     | The latest build for ArmV7 with Postgresql11 based on Debian buster
 20.08.04.6 | The last 20.08 image
 pre-20.08   | This is the last image from before the 20.08 update.